TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 Thus, if the matrix has the (possibly complex) eigenvalues $\lambda_1, \ldots, \lambda_n$, the origin is an asymptotically stable point if all $|\lambda_i|$ are smaller than $1$, and the origin is an unstable point if at least one of the eigenvalues has a modulus greater than $1$.

-The argument for a matrix with a repeated eigenvalue that does not provide a complete set of eigenvectors becomes more involved, as we cannot use Equation {eq}`Eq:DynSystDiscrete:GenSolDiagble` anymore. <BR>
+The argument for a matrix with a repeated eigenvalue that does not provide a complete set of eigenvectors becomes more involved, as we cannot use Equation {eq}`Eq:DynSystDiscrete:GenSolDiagble` anymore.

 Property iii. may fail if $\lambda_1$ is a double eigenvalue of modulus or absolute value $1$.
 An example where this happens is given by the matrix

 $$